My sister had ovarian cancer. I gave her a stem-cell transplant and sent my family daily emails during our time at MD Anderson Medical Center.

 Briefly: Yes, the allogenic procedure can be done again if this one doesn’t work or runs out of gas.
 He said there are so many variables it’s like planting a tree and asking the tree-planter where the biggest branch will be.
 There will be lots of branches in this procedure.
 It’s immensely complex.

 Yes, there are side effects to Neupogen, but they are mild.
 Only one in a million donors sees their spleen explode.
 Usually just tired bones, nausea.
 That’s all.
-This is a lot more Neupogen than usual, however, so there are some unknowns and lots of paper so sign.
+This is much much more Neupogen than usual, however, so there are some unknowns and lots of paper to sign.

 Yes, they could bank lots more of my blood in case I get creamed by a Humvee in St. Paul while riding my bike.
 Yes, they get this question a lot at the transplant center, and they do have a look at the actuarial tables as they devise organ storage facilities.
 I said, “I would be happy to stay here longer or come back on a moment’s notice if you need more stem cells.”
 He paused, looked straight at me, and said, “I will remember that.”